admiralrua/Algorithms-illustrated-by-Python/ds-algo/tech/backtracking.md

 {% tabs %} {% tab title="Illustration" %}

-Illustration of the backtracking algorithm to solve the knight tour problem is given here.
+Illustrations of the backtracking algorithm to solve the knight tour problem and the $$n$$-Queen are given here.
+In the first problem, the naive backtracking solution is presented.
+In the second problem, we combine the backtracking algorithm with the branch-and-bound technique.
+In the naive backtracking, we backtrack only when we hit a dead end.
+However, in Branch-and-Bound, after building a partial solution, we figure out that if it is possible to go any deeper or not.
+By doing that, obvious unacceptatble solutions are eliminated early to save time.

 {% endtab %}